ripienaar/mcollective-server-provisioner/README.markdown

  1. Does an initial puppet run with the 'bootstrap_puppet' action
  1. Does a 2nd puppet run via 'run_puppet' action.
 This should remove the provision agent from the node
  1. Notifies my iPhone via boxcar
+ 1. Adds a calendar entry to my Google Calendar noting the time when the node was provisioned

+To do this we re-use a lot of existing agents:

+ 1. Your masters all need the puppetca agent
+ 1. Your nodes being provisioned need the provision agent, see agents subdir
+ 1. You need to have nagger deployed and the node should run the nagger agent
+ 1. You need some nagger plugins the boxcar and gcal ones are opensource

  Customizing
  -----------